Year 0 - Foundation Year

 This module will provide you with an informed understanding of the active practice of citizenship in contemporary Britain, building on relevant concepts and theories.
 Additionally, it will explore how empowered citizenship relates to structural disadvantage and individual and collective agency.
 This module also forms part of a ‘citizenship pathway’ in the degree, which is relevant to a future career in teaching.

-Crime and Deviance (not available to students combining with Applied Criminology)
+Crime and Deviance (optional - not available to students combining with Applied Criminology)

 This module takes a reflective and critical approach to key perspectives, theories and issues in the field of criminology and social order.
 It also considers how key axes of inequality such as race and ethnicity, gender and age intersect with crime.

-Research Skills: Quantitative and Qualitative Data Analysis (prerequisites apply)
+Research Skills: Quantitative and Qualitative Data Analysis (optional - prerequisites apply)

-Social Psychology of People and Groups (not available to students combining with Psychology)
+Social Psychology of People and Groups (optional - not available to students combining with Psychology)